 In 2023, 12 ministerial sessions and 6 interpellations took place.

-Six times, the accountable person was summoned by the committee (in five cases, the initiator of the summons was the and in one case the committee).
+Six times, the accountable person was summoned by the committee (in five cases, the initiator of the summons was the opposition and in one case the committee).
 The accountable person was present at the session five times.

 The extension of the deliberation period was used 111 times in total for 73 legislative packages (2455 bills).